 We have a minimum per line item that is ordered due to the fact that we print on large rolls of media which require long leaders.
 Thus, for these "small" line items ordered, it is not viable financially to do these without a minimum charge.

 We have a few different completion time choices that range from four business days to same day.
-The due date means the order will ship or be available for pickup by the end of that day.
+The due date means the order will ship or be available for pickup that day.
 As you shorten the time frame, an additional cost is displayed, (The additional rush charge is: Same Day 75%, One Day 40%, Two days 20%, Four days 0%).
-To facilitate same day orders, they should be submitted before 3:00 pm central.
+To facilitate same day orders, they should be submitted before 1:00 pm central.
 If an order is an unusually large quantity or over 8 feet in both dimensions, we will contact you to let you know what additional time is needed.

 Most applications can now save out as or export to PDFs.
 PDFs have become the standard for printing workflows.
 The advantages are --